dxw/playbook/src/user-research/taking-notes-and-recording-research-sessions.md

 We make sure to transfer recordings from the Meet Recordings folder in our personal Google Drive, and [give them a good name](/user-research/taking-care-of-research-data/#identifying-research-data-clearly).

-Depending on the client, we may need to use their preferred video conferencing service.
+Depending on the client, we may need to use their preferred video call service.
 If the service keeps recordings in its own cloud storage, we make sure to transfer and rename the video, and delete it from the service.

 ## Using online whiteboards